Mumps is a contagious disease. The mumps vaccine can protect against mumps and other diseases, such as measles and rubella.

 However, the CDC states that immunity to mumps from the MMR vaccine

 All children will need two MMR vaccinations.
-Children can receive the first injection between 12-15 months, the second between 4-6 years, or 28 days after the first one.
+Children can receive the first injection aged 12–15 months and the second aged 4–6 years or 28 days after the first one.

-Children can also get the MMRV vaccine, which protects against mumps, measles, rubella, and chickenpox.
-The MMRV vaccine is only suitable for children between the ages of 12 months and 12 years old.
+Alternatively, children can get the MMRV vaccine, which protects against mumps, measles, rubella, and chickenpox.
+The MMRV vaccine is only suitable for children between the ages of 12 months and 12 years.

 Students at post-secondary educational institutions